MikeHopley/ftl-ships-strategy/index.md

 Hacking’s cooldown resets when you jump.

+Sector 1 distress beacons are worth visiting.
+You have a clone bay, plus blue options from the Engi (good) and drone (weak).

 ### Balance Mod

 Defence Scrambler sells for 20.
 Try to keep it, so you can hack ships with defence drones (notably flagship phase 2).